2 minute tabletop (buildings)

 A complete building ready to go.
 Most of the 2 minute tabletop buildings are swappable allowing you to build custom buildings.

 The final product on the table.
 The battle mat is also printed on linen paper then laminated to produce a wipe down surface, perfect for drawing spell effects with dry erase pens.
-The miniatures I made using the same process as the buildings except they are double sized and use thinner card.
-I found the images on google with search terms like “dwarf line art”, but I highly recommend Printable Heroes who is also on Patreon, they release line art versions of their designs, perfect for that old school look.
+The miniatures I made using the same process as the buildings except they are double sided and use thinner card.
+I found the images on google with search terms like “fantasy dwarf line art“, but I highly recommend Printable Heroes, they release line art versions of their designs, perfect for that old school look.

 2 Comments